Reasons to Choose Japan

 Shizuoka prefecture is located almost in the center of Japan.
 The variety of nature here such as the sea, mountains, and lakes is a microcosm of Japan's rich climate.
 Mt.
 Fuji, which is a symbol of Japan known to the world; and, Nirayama Reverberatory Furnace, which can be said to be a monument of modern history.
 As represented by the two world cultural heritage, Shizuoka Prefecture has created landscapes, scenic spots and regional cultural assets with unparalleled value through its eternal nature, culture derived from nature and long history.

-shizuoka *This map does not include topographical features and island areas and does not cover the entire area of Japan.
+Shizuoka *This map does not include topographical features and island areas and does not cover the entire area of Japan.

 Famous places / spots recommended by locals